ga4gh/refget/docs/seqcol.md

 }
 ```

-The `list` endpoint MUST be implemented, and MUST allow filtering any attribute defined in the schema, *except attributes marked as passthru*.
+The `list` endpoint MUST be implemented, and MUST allow filtering using any attribute defined in the schema, *except attributes marked as passthru*.
-For attributes marked as *passthru*, the list endpoint MAY provide filtering capability, but the spec is silent on this behavior because passthru attributes may be of types other than string.
+For attributes marked as *passthru*, the list endpoint MAY provide filtering capability.

 #### 3.5 Attribute